brienen/crunch_uml/README.md

 ### detect

 Classify a model file by its content, never by its extension.
-Reads at most 64 KiB (plus the last 64 KiB of an XML file), opens SQLite read-only, and prints one JSON line.
+Reads at most 64 KiB (plus the last 64 KiB of an XML file, and a prolog that has not ended there up to 1 MiB, so a DOCTYPE behind a very long comment is still seen), opens SQLite read-only, and prints one JSON line.

 ```bash
 crunch_uml detect -f model.qea